20 festive ideas for Christmas and holiday party invitation wording

 While many holiday dinner parties tend to be pretty casual, some may opt for a more traditional, seated dinner.
 In this case, it’s important to specify the type of event you’re throwing on the invitation.

-For a formal dinner party invitation, consider wording it this way:
+For a formal dinner party invitation, consider wording it as follows:

 Please join us